haoyuhsu/autovfx/README.md

     --deva_dino_threshold 0.45 \
     --is_uv_mesh
 ```
+All the parameters are listed in the `opt.py`.
+Details of those parameters will be updated soon.

 ## :clapper: Citation
 If you find this paper and repository useful for your research, please consider citing: